Dynamic and Runtime Application Configuration

 $ export VAULT_ADDR=http://127.0.0.1:8200

-$ vault kv put secret/password value="test_password"
+$ vault kv put secret/secret value="test_password"

-$ vault kv get secret/password
+$ vault kv get secret/secret

-- Go to the spin/tests/http/vault-config-test folder.
+- Go to the Vault variable provider example application.

 - Build and run the